-Join Scott Simpson for an in-depth discussion in this video Using the command line to install the Guest Additions for VirtualBox, part of Up and Running with Fedora Linux.
+Join Scott Simpson for an in-depth discussion in this video Using the command line to install the Guest Additions for VirtualBox, part of Learning Fedora Linux.

 - You may notice that my screen isn't quite…taking advantage of the full width of the display.…To fix that, I need to install the guest additions.…In parallels or VMware, this is named differently,…but here on VirtualBox I'll go to Devices…and choose Insert Guest Additions CD Image…and I'll click the Run button.…I'll enter my password and the Guest Additions installer…will start up, but it's presenting us…with a couple issues.…The first one, as you can see here on line five…of the output, is that the gcc utility was not found.…